 Ms. Karatinos served as the National Liaison for the White Collar Crime Committee in the American Bar Association’s Law Student Division.
 She received the William F. Blews Pro Bono Award, and the Victor O. Wehle Trial Advocacy Award.
 She graduated cum laude with a Concentration in Advocacy from Stetson University College of Law in 2014.
 Ms. Karatinos is licensed to practice law in Florida and West Virginia.

-In between studying for the Florida and West Virginia bars, Ms. Karatinos served as a fellow to the Honorable Lynn Tepper in the Sixth Judicial Circuit, Dade City, Florida.
-It was during this fellowship that Ms. Karatinos fell in love with Dade City and Pasco County’s legal community.
+Ms. Karatinos served as a fellow to the Honorable Lynn Tepper in the Sixth Judicial Circuit, Dade City, Florida before joining Mander Law Group in 2015.